|

 "Eowyn"

-to Elladan?
-I cannot bear to think of him doing anything to you,
+that thing to Elladan?
+I cannot bear to think of him doing anything

-my loveplease, Legolas, please go home" she sobbed.
+to you, my loveplease, Legolas; please go home!"

-arms and pressing his lips to her temple, "Shhhhh.
-I know
+her in his arms and pressing his lips to her temple, "Shhhhh.

-you are worried, but it is out of the question.
-I am not leaving
+I know you are worried, but it is out of the question.
+I am not

 "I would not be alone!
 Eomer, Gimli, Faramir, Aragorn are